Published February 11, 202616 min readUpdated Feb 25, 2026

 UCare

 Often lowest premiums.
-Bronze HSA plan new for 2026.
-Note: Medica acquiring UCare individual plans.
+Note: Medica acquiring UCare individual plans — 2026 premiums and benefits unchanged.

 Network: UCare provider network